-1. We need to know how many Btu's you need supplied.
+We need to know how many Btu’s you need to be supplied.
 This can be established a number of ways.
 Find out how many Therms or, if Electric, how many kWh you are using to heat water.
-If your water heating is not monitored, you can often get an idea of consumption with Gas or Propane by looking at your non space heating season bills, usually the cost to heat water is 80 to 95% of this bill.
+If your water heating is not monitored, you can often get an idea of consumption with Gas or Propane by looking at your non-space heating season bills, usually, the cost to heat water is 80 to 95% of this bill.

 If Electric, your spring or fall, non-heating, non-cooling bill will be your lowest bill and 50 to 70% of this bill can be your cost to heat water.
 In both cases, it depends on what other uses for energy you have for the fuel.

-3. A lot of times the system size is limited by available space for collectors and or storage, or simply by budget.
-This limitation may cause the system to be smaller but smaller systems can be a very cost effective Green investment.
+A lot of times the system size is limited by available space for collectors and or storage, or simply by budget.
+This limitation may cause the system to be smaller but smaller systems can be a very cost-effective Green investment.

-4. If you want us to give you any idea of savings, we also need location and your cost of energy in Therms or in kWh.
+If you want us to give you an idea of savings, we also need location and your cost of energy in Therms or in kWh.
 We also need to know your usage patterns and what the water is used for.

-9. Most areas require a heat ex-changer but some warmer coastal areas can use open loop systems.
+Most areas require a heat exchanger but some warmer coastal areas can use open loop systems.

-10. You need a good pipe run.
-You need to be able to connect the collectors to the tank or tank heat ex-changer so you need to establish that a pipe run can be made and how long it will be.
+You need a good pipe run.
+You need to be able to connect the collectors to the tank or tank heat exchanger so you need to establish that a pipe run can be made and how long it will be.

-11. Depending on the amount of collectors used, the pipe size will vary greatly from 1/2" to 3".
+Depending on the number of collectors used, the pipe size will vary greatly from 1/2″ to 3″.
 We need to know the length of the pipe run.

 Cost: Commercial systems “rule of thumb” cost is based on installed cost per square foot (s/f).
 In general, smaller commercial systems cost more per s/f per day than larger ones.
 A solar thermal system can produce up to 50 watts of thermal power per s/f where a PV system can typically produce up to 15 Watts per s/f.